DataMa-Solutions/docs/extensions/how-to-use/power_bi.md

 Here are the main features this extension is providing.
 These features will be completed step by step with new improvements and functionnalities such as automated comments and title, hypothesis "What if" modelisation...

-- **Waterfall & Tree Analysis:** Explore detailed waterfall charts, complemented by a performance tree, for in-depth data examination.
+- **Waterfall & tree analysis:** Explore detailed waterfall charts, complemented by a performance tree, for in-depth data examination.
-- **Smart Scoring Engine:** Automatically identifies and displays key factors that explain performance variations, simplifying complex data.
+- **Smart scoring engine:** Automatically identifies and displays key factors that best explain performance variations, simplifying complex multi factors variations.
-- **Mix Effect Analysis:** Assess the specific impact of Mix effect on your performance metrics.
+- **Mix effect analysis:** Assess the specific impact of Mix effect on your performance metrics.
 <!--- **Intelligent Comments:** Convert data analysis into smart, actionable insights, presented in a consolidated and understandable format. --->
-- **Interactive Charts:** Engage with your data through zoom, click, filter, and drill-down options for deeper exploration.
+- **Interactive charts:** Engage with your data through zoom, click, filter, and drill-down options for deeper exploration.
-- **Customization Options:** Tailor your experience with adjustable colors, units, fonts, and chart types.
+- **Customization options:** Tailor your experience with adjustable colors, units, fonts, and chart types.

 <br/>